pithydon/fdecor/README.md

 	d.
 Affirmer understands and acknowledges that Creative Commons is not a party to this document and has no duty or obligation with respect to this CC0 or use of the Work.
 ```

+Source code for the schematics can be found at https://github.com/pithydon/saveschems_fdecor

 [falling_nodes]: https://github.com/pithydon/falling_nodes